The art & science of the therapeutic use of tree buds.

 The root of the word sap is sapa meaning cooked wine and evokes knowledge sapere and wisdom sapientia.
 Birch sap is rich in trace elements and minerals, carbohydrates, growth hormones and vitamins.
 The mineral rich sap is harvested only in spring before the buds open.
 It is a clear liquid, like fresh water, with a flavor that is mildly sweet and amazingly invigorating.
 I like to drink it straight from the tree.
 I also use it to make coffee, tea and infusions during springtime.
 I think of it as an invigorating spring tonic, detoxifying as well as deeply nourishing.

 Birch sap does not stay stable for very long and because of the natural sugars and yeasts it contains, has a natural inclination to ferment and turn sour.
-After setting aside a small amount for my personal use, I stabilize each day’s birch sap collection by mixing it with organic alcohol and organic vegetable glycerin to create the menstruum we use to make our Gemmotherapy Elixirs.
+After setting aside a small amount for my personal use, I stabilize each day’s birch sap collection by mixing it with organic alcohol and pure Maine wildflower honey to create the menstruum we use to make our Gemmotherapy Elixirs.

 Actions – A primary action of the gemmotherapy elixirs is to stimulate drainage, which is conceived of as a more complex process than detoxification.
 It is a process of transformation at the cellular level – an evacuation and integration take place on the physical, mental, emotional and spiritual levels that deeply affects and alters the inner terrain of an individual.
 Herbalists refer to a plant that has this type of action as an alterative.